Carp Gallery A

 Montana's Hybrid Carp Fly

-Created by John Montana, the Hybrid Carp Fly is one that continues to receive rave reviews as the top carp fly fished today (as evident on the http://www.flycarpin.com/).
-This pattern, which incorporates few materials, is easy to modify and has endless color combinations.
+This pattern, created by John Montana, incorporates few materials, is easy to modify, and has endless color combinations.
 I discuss the original pattern in my introduction, and examine some possible variations available during the tying of the Hybrid Carp Fly.

 Featured in this YouTube fly tying tutorial is the "Sculpzilla," an excellent representation of a sculpin from the Solitude Fly Company.
-This is a nasty streamer that is known to catch some really large fish, plus an easy pattern to tie when broken down into individual steps.
-Most importantly, you can vary the size and color of this pattern to match sculpins, leeches, and other bait fish in your area.
+This is a nasty streamer that is known to catch some really large fish, plus try it as an articulated streamer... ;-)

 Zuddler Conehead Minnow